wasim919/ImageCropper/README.md

 # Image Cropper

-> This is a full stack React-Express file cropper
+> This is a full stack React-Express image cropper
 ## Quick Start

 ```bash